Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 One thing I've learnt about deep learning is that the prediction performance depends heavily on the training data.
 The model is more likely to be able to classify correctly / with high confidence when the test image contains features that are similar to the corresponding training images.
 The prediction confidence is likely low when the test image deviates a lot from the training image.

+One more thing, as we train on more categories (say 1000 instead of just 5), the prediction confidence will be less concentrated. i.e. if you feed in an image that is not a mushroom, but a car, hopefully it will provide very low probabilities across a range of mushroom labels, instead of just wrongly predict it is a "fly agaric" with high confidence.
+Just a theory.

 #### create an automated prediction process

 It would be beneficial to have some kind of slide show type app that flash through the demo images one by one, or in batches, to show the prediction vs ground truth, along with the overall accuracy / errors.
 Sort of like [this ReactJS frontend demo](https://fungai-react-ui.herokuapp.com/fungpredict) but hopefully better!
 (This will be another project for another time.)